Jeff Nady: Jacksonville Jaguars

 Nady signed with Jacksonville on April 27, 2013.
 He was released on May 16, 2013.

 Atlanta Falcons

 Following his release from Jacksonville, Nady signed with Atlanta on August 9, 2013.
 He played in his first professional game against the Baltimore Ravens on August 15, 2013.
 He was released on August 26, 2013.

 Spokane Shock

 After his release from Atlanta, Nady caught on with the Spokane Shock of the Arena Football League where he was later released.

 San Jose SaberCats

 Nady was assigned to San Jose in March 2014 where he is playing fullback and offensive line for the SaberCats.
 Nady scored his first professional touchdown, a three-yard catch, June 29, 2014 against the Arizona Rattlers.

 Las Vegas Outlaws

 On December 22, 2014, Nady was drafted by the Las Vegas Outlaws in the 2014 Expansion Draft.

 Coaching career

+Nevada (first stint)

 In August 2016, Nady joined the football coaching staff as an assistant coach at the University of Nevada, Reno.

+Fort Lewis

+On January 22, 2019, Nady was named as the offensive coordinator for the Fort Lewis Skyhawks.

+Nevada (second stint)

+On February 25, 2022, Nady rejoined the coaching staff at Nevada as the offensive line coach.

+South Dakota

+On February 24, 2023, Nady was hired by the South Dakota Coyotes as their offensive line coach.

+Vanderbilt

+On February 21, 2025, Nady was hired by Vanderbilt as their assistant offensive line coach.